andrewdoto13/andrewdoto13.github.io/_posts/2020-03-11-renewalrates.md

 ju_mean, ju_std = all_rates.Junior.mean(), all_rates.Junior.std()
 ```

+Now that we have the mean and standard deviation for each student class, I can now use the norm function to construct the distribution.
+The norm function takes in the mean and standard deviation and generates data of any size that you specify.

 ```python
 fr_dist = norm(loc = fr_mean, scale = fr_std).rvs(size = 250)
 so_dist = norm(loc = so_mean, scale = so_std).rvs(size = 250)
 ju_dist = norm(loc = ju_mean, scale = ju_std).rvs(size = 250)
 ```

+For the future, what this will allow us to do is to ask python to take a random selection from this distribution, and we can then use that as the prediction for the renewal rate for the award for that student class.
+As we do that over and over, we've essentially done a random walk!
+In a future post, what I might do is revisit this question and see how this method performs over time by going back and seeing how the random selection from the distribution differed from the *actual* renewal rate that occurred.

+As a bonus, one of the things I remembered from the recent stats course was confidence intervals, so I wanted to calculate that for this data.
+This is nice because what it allows you say is, if you are speaking about a 95% confidence interval, that there is a 95% chance that the interval contains the "true" mean (in this case, the true mean renewal rate).

+The ppf function I used is called the percent point function.
+I'm not used to that name, I just remember using the qnorm function in the R programming language.
+But this function is the analogue to the qnorm function; It gives you the inverse of the cumulative distribution function (CDF).
+You give it the quantile that you desire, and then it gives you the number of standard deviations that relates to that quantile.
+You'll notice that I gave it 0.975 instead of 0.95; I did this because I am interested in the upper and lower bounds.
+This part really confused me at first, but when you really think about what the CDF is telling you, it makes sense.
+The ppf function is going to give me the z-score (the amount of standard deviations) for the normal distribution such that 97.5% of the data is below that z-score.
+Well, if I do that for the part of the distribution both above **and** below the mean, 2.5% + 2.5% = 5%, the 95% interval.
+That is why you'll see that I added *and* subtracted from the mean, giving the upper and lower bound of the distribution.

 ```python